 Invoice Payment Terms: What Are They and Which Should You Work On?

 As a new business owner, learning different invoice payment terms before setting up your invoicing system is crucial.
-You don’t want to sign a contract with a supplier or buyer without knowing all of your options regarding payment terms, because you might be missing out on an option that’s more suitable for both your business and your customer.
+You don’t want to sign a contract with a supplier or buyer without knowing all of your payment term options, because you might be missing out on terms that are more suitable for both your business and your customer.

 Before discussing some of the most common terms, let’s briefly review what invoice payment terms are, why they’re so important for dictating your cash flow, and where you can find them on an invoice.